vanquiche/portfolio-website-template/README.md

 ## Installation

-This project uses the scripts provided by the Next.js project.
-Follow the steps below to get you started.
+This project was bootstrapped with `create-next-app`.
+It comes with some great scripts out of the box that makes getting started easy.
+Follow the steps below to run it locally.

 1. **Fork this repo and clone it to your local machine**